 Faked provisional overprint.

-Purchased as a fake, the decision by The Philatelic Foundation (1986 cert) is an interesting one.
+1986 Philatelic Foundation certificate.
+Purchased as a fake, the decision is an interesting one.
 I have no doubt that it is not an R3a; the side margins are too tight.
 However, I question their determination that it is an R3d (silk paper).
 I scoured both sides of the stamp with 30x magnification and could find no evidence of blue silk threads.
 Making such a determination based on ink or paper color is not conclusive.

 R3b trimmed at top and bottom to appear to be an R3a.
 Handstamp with inverted year slug.